jankomah/Travel_Trends_Project/README.md

 How can our company target travellers or marketing strategy to increase ticket sales to these upcoming cities and other interesting addons we can upsell to travellers .
 Does the local governments need to invest in infrastructure to cater for tourists?

-### Iceland Tourism boom
-Tourism grew to one-third of Iceland’s economy in 2015, boosting the country’s dependency on the sector.
-But things are likely changing, and it’s unclear what comes next.
-— Isaac Carey

-The tourism boom that saved Iceland from economic crisis is slowing further, according to new tourism numbers released by the Icelandic Tourist Board.
-Fueled for nearly eight years by international travelers, the tourism industry may be reaching a breaking point, spelling an uncertain future for the Icelandic economy.

-In 2018, 2.3 million people visited Iceland, a 5.5 percent increase from the year before, according to data released this month.
-The Iceland-based media site Túristi first reported the news.

-On its own, the year-over-year increase sounds strong, but it points to a slowing trend.
-While the number of international visitors to Iceland grew by 39 percent in 2016, the increase in 2017 was 24 percent.
-That was the first time tourism growth slowed since the boom started in 2011.

 ## The Data